 Before submitting any prompt, ask yourself: "What would make me reject this output as unhelpful?"
 Then add those requirements explicitly to the prompt.

 Almost no professional would take a consultant's first draft and ship it unchanged.
 But that's exactly what most people do with AI outputs — they read it, feel vaguely dissatisfied, and move on.
 The model maintains context across a conversation.
-You can refine, redirect, push back, and build on what it generated.
+You can refine, redirect, push back, and build on what it generated — a technique documented in Anthropic's iterative prompt refinement documentation.

 Useful follow-up moves after a first response: